MoOyeg/rhdh-infra-sample/README.md

   - PersistentVolume provisioner support in the underlying infrastructure is available.
   - Tested with version 1.1.0 of  openshift-helm-charts/redhat-developer-hub
   - [yq](https://github.com/mikefarah/yq/releases) > 4
-  - Dependecies of the RHDH Helm Chart can change.
-Please review below for other dependencies.
-     ```bash
-    helm show readme --version 1.1.0 openshift-helm-charts/redhat-developer-hub
-    ```

 ### Installation